 Site Experience Education (SEE) Program

+Are you or your client interested in hosting patent examiners at your office or facility?
 The Site Experience Education program provides commercial, industrial, and academic institutions, within the continental U.S., the opportunity to voluntarily host patent examiner technical site visits.
 The USPTO funds all SEE travel costs for patent examiner visits to host organizations.